-July 2024 Price Group
+August 2024 Price Group

+Soil Quality and Fertilizers Sectional Committee, FAD 07

 FOREWORD

-This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Soil Quality and Fertilizers Sectional Committee had been approved by the Food and Agriculture Divisional Council.
+This Indian Standard (First Revision) was adopted by the Bureau of Indian Standards, after the draft finalized by the Soil Quality and Fertilizers Sectional Committee had been approved by the Food and Agriculture Division Council.

 In India, a large area of land is adversely affected by high alkali (sodic) conditions.
 The chemical amendments are primarily used for the reclamation of alkali soils.
 Gypsum has been used for a long time as a chemical amendment.
 The use of iron pyrites as an amendment is a recent development in the chemical amelioration of alkali soils.
 The use of pyrites has been found to be quite effective and has opened fresh avenues in the reclamation of alkali soils.